vbobrov/iseutils/README.md

 -y option can be specified to automatically accept all the warnings.
 When -y is specified, the warnings are still shown on the screen, but they don't need to be accepted interactively.

+-r option will prevent the nodes from being restarted when required by installation of an Admin certificate or any other reason that may require a restart.
+Use this option with caution as it is not the expected flow of installing certificates

 -n option allows the certificate to be install on multiple nodes.
 When a wildcard certificate is imported, all nodes except for Primary Admin are skipped.
 That is because wildcard certificates are shared on all nodes.

 -n accepts *all* as the keyword to include all the nodes in the deployment